 Edinburgh, United Kingdom of Great Britain and Northern Ireland

-Reason for being involved in workshop: I mentored at the 2018 event, and being involved in that workshop really boosted my confidence to then MC at ScotlandJS last Summer.
+Reason for being involved in workshop: I mentored at the 2018 event, and being involved in that workshop really boosted my confidence to MC at ScotlandJS that Summer.
 I love attending meetups and conferences, and believe it's incredibly important that everyone has an opportunity for their voice to be heard.
 These workshops help to create those opportunities.

 About Evelyn: Software developer and trainer based in Edinburgh, UK.
 Community meetup and events organiser.

 Reason for being involved in workshop: I want to enable more voices to be heard in our conferences and meetups so that they provide richer experiences and more inclusive environments.

 About Simon: Simon is Microsoft's C++ Developer Advocate, where they work on improving our communities and making developers live's easier.
 They speak at C++ conferences around the world and contribute to the standard.
 Outside of work, they co-organise #include<cpp> -- a diversity and inclusion initiative for C++ -- and the Edinburgh C++ user group.